joshuamundt/Meteo_Proj/README.md

-# Meteo_Proj

   The purpose of this project is to request one year data from OOI website[1] for oregon self surface mooring [2] and oregon offshore surface mooring [3].
+The bulk meteorology instrument package is selected to analyze the rain rate and wind speed with respect to time.

 ans the questions